iHollywood Film Fest Presents The ‘Most Impactful’ Audience Award To The 'Equality Now!' LGBTQI Cultural Panel!'

 ‘Equality Now!’ - LGBTQI Cultural Panelists:

-Tiffany Woods, The first openly trans casting director for major Hollywood studios.
+Tiffany Woods @tiffanywoods629 The first openly trans casting director for major Hollywood studios.
 (Assoc.
 Producer of the 1st ever trans SF Culture Documentary - Trans Francisco)

-Hale Appleman, (1st Openly Queer Lead in a SCIFI series - The Magicians)
+Hale Appleman @halebofosho (1st Openly Queer Lead in a SCIFI series - The Magicians)

-Tracie May-Wagner, (Fashion & Style Guru.
+Tracie May-Wagner @tramaywag (Fashion & Style Guru.
 Founding Member of the LA Fashion Scene as seen on the Real Housewives of Beverly Hills on Bravo!)

 About iHollywood Film Fest